intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 load balancers {{I-D.ietf-quic-manageability}} but information is limited to only those use cases.
 Each new use cases requires additional action.

-Explicit signals that are specifically designed for the use of on-path function leave all other information is appropriately protected.
-This enables an architecturally clean approach and evolvability, while allowing an information exchage that is important for improving the quality of experience for users and efficient management of the network infrastructure built for them.
+Designing explicit signals between applications and network elements, and ensuring that all other information is appropriately protected, enables information exchange in both directions that is important for improving the quality of experience and network management.
+This kind of cleanly separated architecture is also more conducive to protocol evolvability.

 This draft discusses different approaches for explicit collaboration and provides guidance on architectural principles to design new